charlesrw1/Interpreted-Language/README.md

 # Interpreted-Language
 A simple interpreted language in C++.
-The syntax is similar to kind of like lisp, but I changed some things.
+The syntax is kind of like lisp but otherwise not.

 User defined functions: `(def &func(arg1 arg2)(...)(...))` `(&func(1 2))`